 Level III Inspection

-A Level III inspection is the most detailed of all of the inspection types and includes inspection of concealed areas of the building.
-However, examination of concealed areas will be limited to areas reasonably suspected of containing hazards that cannot be evaluated otherwise.
+A level III inspection is the most detailed of all of the inspection types and includes inspection of concealed areas of the building.
+However, the examination of concealed areas will be limited to areas reasonably suspected of containing hazards that cannot be evaluated otherwise.

-A Level III inspection includes all areas covered in a Level I and Level II inspection, and inspection of concealed areas to investigate known or suspected problems.
-In as much as certain portions of a Level III inspection require destructive action to the building, the inspector will discuss these areas with the building owner prior to the inspection.
+A level III inspection includes all areas covered in a level I and level II inspection and inspection of concealed areas to investigate known or suspected problems.
+Certain portions of a level III inspection require destructive action to the building, and the inspector will discuss these areas with the building owner prior to the inspection.